 Much like North Carolina, traditional events in this southern state typically tend toward celebrating food and fall in October.
 However, there are also a number of outdoor adventures awaiting in South Carolina this month including the Fall Festival of Houses and Gardens in Beaufort.

-- Annual Fall House and Garden Tours: All month long, Charleston, South Carolina, invites you to explore some of the city's oldest and most notable examples of architecture in an array of styles.
-Presented by the Preservation Society of Charleston, these self-guided tours bring you through six private homes (or only their gardens in some instances).
-Tickets are limited.
+- Annual Fall House and Garden Tours: All month long, Charleston, South Carolina, invites visitors to explore some of the city's oldest and most notable examples of architecture in an array of styles.
+Presented by the Preservation Society of Charleston, these self-guided tours bring guests through six private homes (or only their gardens in some instances).

 - Beaufort Shrimp Festival: This celebration of the shrimping industry held in historic downtown Beaufort features plenty of local shrimp dishes from 15 neighborhood restaurants, as well as fresh shrimp to buy and take home.
 Begin the day with the 5K walk/run, and enjoy plenty of entertainment and contests—including a shrimp peeling competition for the kids.

-- Fall Festival of Houses and Gardens: On the last weekend in October a selection of private homes and gardens in Beaufort, representing three centuries of architecture, welcomes visitors during this popular annual three-day festival of self-paced tours.
-On the first day, you can stroll among six historic homes; on the second, you can savor regional specialties prepared by local chefs in five different private homes; and on the last day, you can tour one of St. Helena Island's plantation houses.
+- Fall Festival of Houses and Gardens: On the last weekend in October, a selection of private homes and gardens in Beaufort, South Carolina, welcome visitors to take tours at the own pace.
+During this popular annual three-day festival, guests can wander through homes that represent three centuries of architecture in the city.
+On the first day, stroll among six historic homes; on the second, savor regional specialties prepared by local chefs; and on the last day, tour one of St. Helena Island's plantation houses.

 Tennessee Festivals and Events

-Known for its wide open spaces and rich agricultural heritage, Tennessee offers a variety of fall festivals and events in October celebrating the history and harvest of the state.
+Known for its sprawling landscape and rich agricultural heritage, Tennessee offers a variety of fall festivals and events in October celebrating the history of the state and the annual harvest.
 From the Harvest Festival at Dollywood to a world-class barbecue competition hosted by Tennessee's own Jack Daniels Whiskey, there are plenty of exciting opportunities to discover the culture of this southern state in October.

-- National Storytelling Festival: Attend the world's premier storytelling festival in Jonesborough.
-Featuring tales of all kinds told beneath big festival tents and nighttime stars, this festival also includes Midnight Cabaret, Ghost Stories, and Story Slam.
+- National Storytelling Festival: Attend the world's premier storytelling festival in Jonesborough over the first weekend of October each year.
+Featuring tales of all kinds told beneath big festival tents and nighttime stars, this three-day festival also includes Midnight Cabaret, Ghost Stories, and Story Slam.